Alex Salmond: Entering government

+Having won the largest number of seats in the general election (47 of 129), the SNP sought to form a coalition with the Scottish Liberal Democrats.
+When those talks failed, the SNP chose to form a one-party minority government.
+The SNP and Scottish Greens signed an agreement where the Greens supported SNP ministerial appointments, but did not offer support for any confidence or budget votes ("confidence and supply").
+Due to the agreement signed with the Greens, Salmond's investiture vote was successful despite only having 47 of 129 seats in the Parliament.
+The vote was 49–46, with the SNP and Greens voting in favour and the 46 Scottish Labour MSPs voting against, with the Conservatives and Liberal Democrats abstaining.

 Salmond reduced the size of the Cabinet from nine members to six, and said he would seek to govern on a "policy by policy" basis.
 In order to concentrate on his new role as First Minister, Salmond stood down as the SNP group leader at Westminster and was replaced by Angus Robertson.
 The Guardian reported in November 2007 that Salmond believed Scotland would be independent within "the next decade".

 2007 Glasgow Airport attacks

 Salmond had been First Minister for just over a month when a vehicle rammed the front entrance of the main terminal building at Glasgow Airport on 30 June 2007, the first terrorist attack in Scotland since the Lockerbie bombing incident in December 1988.
 In a statement addressing the attacks in Glasgow, Salmond stated "terrorist acts are the work of individuals not communities and the arrival of terror on our soil must not result in racist attacks on ethnic minorities whose only crime is to share the same religion and colour as the bombers.
 It is to be hoped that yesterday's attack is an isolated incident, but the reality is that we will have to deal with more in the future.
 We must not allow terrorists to stop us from going about our lives as we always have – to do so would be to hand a victory to the men of terror."

 Salmond issued a statement regarding the attacks in Edinburgh, calling for "the need for vigilance and unity against the forces of terror and rightly praised the work of the emergency services".
 Salmond called a meeting of the Scottish Government security advisers in St Andrew's House in Edinburgh, followed by a request from the Prime Minister Gordon Brown for Salmond, the Cabinet Secretary for Justice Kenny MacAskill and the Lord Advocate Elish Angiolini to attend an emergency COBRA meeting.
-By the evening of 30 June, Salmond had attended an online conference discussion with the Prime Minister of the United Kingdom Gordon Brown and his governmental cabinet.
+By the evening of 30 June, Salmond had attended an online conference discussion with the prime minister of the United Kingdom Gordon Brown and his governmental cabinet.